Template-assisted Contrastive Learning of Task-oriented Dialogue Sentence Embeddings: Proposed Method

 \subsection{Semantic Compression}

-In addition to the training procedure in Section~\ref{sec:train}, we introduce a new modification for inference as an instrument to probe our hypothesis about the semantic correlation between templates and utterances.
+In addition to the training procedure in Section~\ref{sec:train}, we introduce a new modification for inference as an instrument to examine our hypothesis about the semantic correlation between templates and utterances.
 Specifically, we measure how much it is possible to compress the hyperspace towards superior performance in a semantically interpretable process.
 The optimal value of compression coefficient $\lambda^\textit{comp}$ denotes the semantic well-formedness of the representations.

-Our inference method of Semantic Compression is as follows: rather than just producing utterance representation as an inferred result, we introduce a scaled template representation term.
-This method augments the performance of the model, in addition to functioning as a tool to find optimal $\lambda^\textit{comp}$.
+Our inference method of semantic compression is as follows: rather than just producing utterance representation as an inferred result, we introduce a scaled template representation term.
+This method augments the performance of the model, in addition to functioning as a tool to find optimal $\lambda^\textit{comp}$ on separate validation set.
 This results in the explicit inclusion of salient anchor representation with the new representation form, via which we enhance specific semantics in the templates.
-We show the effect in Figure~\ref{fig:system}.
+We show the effect in Fig.~\ref{fig:system}.
+New compressed representation $\textit{repr}_i$ is as follows :

 where $\lambda^\textit{comp}$ is relative importance of template representation with range $0 \leq \lambda^\textit{comp} \leq 1$.